BranRead/PROG2500/Assignment 4/README.md

 # Face Changer
 ## Description
-### This is the second iteration on the face changer assignment completed for assignment 2
+### This is the third iteration on the face changer assignment completed for assignment 2
-### There is a radio button for skin tone, dropdowns for facial features, checkboxes for which features to change when randomizing and a slider to randomize
+### Checkboxes for features to randomize and buttons to change individual features.
+All mapped to keys.
+F1 and F2 for backwards and forwards for hair, F3 and F4 for backwards and forwards for eyes, and so on.
 ## Technical
-### I use string arrays of the paths to the images.
+### Each png is labeled the same: "<bodyPart><number>" So this time I don't have any arrays.
+I have one int tracking that <number> and functions get passed a string value which caN be used for <bodyPart>
-### The randomize button picks a random index for each array and then the corresponding image is changed for each.
+### The randomize button picks a random feature for each selected.
+In the range of 1 - <number of pictures>
-### The radio buttons select which skin tone is used.
-### This would be an excellant use case for the slider or a color picker.
-### The checkboxes allow a specific feature to be changed with the randomize slider
-### The slider is just a fun way to choose a random face and was a requirement of the assignment.
-### Each time a dropdown option is selected the index of the dropdown is used to find the path for that correspondingimage within its array.
+### Skin tone choices are in the File menu.
+### The user can also quit through here and with Ctrl+Q.
 ### I got the images for the faces here: https://elvgames.itch.io/free-facesets-pixelart
 ### I altered the nose to make different nose options and I altered the images to give seperate png's of each part I needed!